uwcms/cms-calo-layer1/README.md

 There is some rudimentary (awful) support for putting all the eclipse plumbing together using the command line.
 In general, there are normal Makefiles for each project.
-The correct compiler/linker flags are first cajoling eclipse to build the project, then copying the options into the Makefiles.
+The correct compiler/linker flags are found by first cajoling eclipse to build the project, then copying the gcc options into the Makefiles.

 ```shell
 # check out the set of packages